BOTbkcd/mayhem/README.md

   - A task can be broken down into associated *<u>steps</u>*
     - Individual steps can be marked as finished as progress is made

+  - Task can be moved to a new stack after creation without any loss of data

   - Recurring tasks:
     - A recurring task will begin from the specified start time & repeat after the recurrence interval until the deadline is reached
     - A recurring task can only be temporarily marked as finished.
 It will resurface after the recurrence interval.